It happened in November last year.

 - Why it’s important to consider history when investing in gold: We haven’t seen an opportunity like this unfold since 1974.
 Looking back on that moment in gold history could give you important guidance moving forward — especially if things play out like Jason predicts.

 Simply put your email address in the space below and hit ‘Send My Report’.
 You’ll get a free subscription to Australia’s biggest daily financial email, Markets & Money, and we’ll immediately send your free report, ‘Exclusive: Why It’s Time to Buy Gold Stocks’.

 How Markets & Money can make you a more informed — and a more profitable — investor

 When you claim your free report you’ll also receive a complimentary subscription to Markets & Money, Australia’s leading source of independent investment ideas.

-Edited by Selva Freigedo and with contributions from Matt Hibbard, Murray Dawes and Vern Gowdie, Markets & Money brings you a take on the financial world you won’t find anywhere else.
+Edited by Vern Gowdie, with contributions from Greg Canavan and Selva Friegedo, Markets & Money brings you a take on the financial world you won’t find anywhere else.

 Whether it’s about the stock market, superannuation, gold, oil, inflation, China, or the future of house prices…you’re guaranteed a different, irreverent, and refreshingly alternative point of view.